 We’re pleased to share that the lockoff made a big difference in how easy it was to install the Argos with a seat belt.
 Just thread the vehicle belt through the belt path, and close the lockoff over the shoulder portion of the belt (on the retractor side).
 The lockoff snaps closed very easily even with the belt threaded.
 The resulting installation was secure and held the belt firmly in place.

-Graco allows the use of the lower anchors until 45 lbs of child weight in accordance with the 2014 LATCH changes.
+Graco allows the use of the lower anchors until 45 pounds of child weight in accordance with the 2014 LATCH changes.
+Some older models of this seat may have a 42 pound lower anchor weight limit.
+Please consult your seat’s manual to confirm.
 The lower anchor connectors are the “hook on” style.
 They clip onto the lower anchors.
 Removing them can be difficult, especially with a very firm install.
 One trick to remove these anchors is to put some pressure on the Argos while loosening the lower anchor strap.

 Don’t forget the last part of the install: always use your tether.